pytchlang/pytch-tutorials/catch-apple/tutorial.md

   documentation](https://docs.python.org/3/tutorial/inputoutput.html#tut-f-strings))
   to get the scorekeeper to say this.

-* Change the speed of the bowl.  _The speed appears in two places (left/right).
-Could suggest a top-level variable for this and invite the student to **Investigate** (as per PRIMM) whether it's worth the effort of having a variable — it makes it easier to change the player's speed, but is a bit more work to write the code in the first place._
+* Change the speed of the bowl.
+A bit quicker would make the game easier; a bit slower would make the game harder.
+The speed appears in two places: for moving left and for moving right.
+Investigate whether it’s worth setting a variable to hold the speed.
+A variable makes it easier to experiment with the player's speed, but it is a bit more work to write the code in the first place.

 * Add a pause between one apple being caught / missed and the next one appearing.  _Show phrase-book entry `wait (0.5) seconds` vs